ivoloshin/appdev1questions/README.md

 2. If you have some partial code for any of the problems but get stuck on something, please send what you have anyway.
 3. There isn't necessarily a right or wrong way to solve these problems, so please just solve as you feel it should be done.
 4. Feel free to use a different language for each of the problems, or use the same for all!
-5. Do any research required on the internet or books, but please do not copy code from another source.
+5. Do any research required on the internet or books, but please complete this on your own and do not copy code from another source.

 ## Problem 1